 Choice of contract lengths

-Choice of data limits (unlimited also available from some suppliers)
+Choice of data limits (unlimited contracts are available from some suppliers)

 Mobile broadband can be made into a Wi-Fi (or MiFi) connection using a mobile broadband router which several devices can then connect to as they would with a standard broadband router.
 This is fully portable, while a related option involves using your mobile phone as a data hotspot.
 However, check the reported indoor signal strength at your second home’s location; holiday homes are often in remote locations some way from the nearest mobile antenna.

-These contracts can be as short as one month or as long as 18-months.
-Obviously, the 18-month options, just like regular broadband, will come with added perks such as added minutes and texts as well as no upfront fees and a lower cost.
+Contract lengths range from one month to 18 months, with the latter often including added minutes and texts, as well as no upfront fees and lower per-monthly costs.
 You’ll need to give 30 days’ notice to end any mobile broadband contract.

-Assuming that the high season lasts six months and the low season another six months, if you only rent during a set high season, then you may be best to stick with a rolling contract that can be cancelled within a month’s notice – even with upfront costs, you’re likely to end up paying more if you continue to be billed for the months when your home is unoccupied.
+If you only rent a property out during a set season, it’s best to stick with a rolling contract that can be cancelled at a month’s notice.
+Even taking upfront costs into consideration, you’re likely to save money compared to being billed for months when the property is unoccupied.